AraManjon/user-session-challenge-api/README.md

 ##### Implementation:

-:mag: Retrieve User Session Token by username and token.
+:mag: Retrieve User Session by username and token.

 ##### Constraints: